CMPE220-Team14/Farm2Home/README.md

-# Farm2Home
+# android-farm2home

-Android app to connect consumers directly with farmers for fresh produce.
+An implementation of android application to create Farmer's market on fingertips.
+This application connects farmers to end users.
+Components:
+1. Google Wallet
+2. PayPal